Skip to main content

 Experimental

-How often should we scan for jobs that have been locked too long and release them?
-This is the minimum interval, we'll choose a time between this and maxResetLockedInterval.
+How often should Graphile Worker scan for and release jobs that have been locked too long?
+This is the minimum interval in milliseconds.
+Graphile Worker will choose a time between this and maxResetLockedInterval.

 worker.pollInterval